In The Midst of My Frustration

 “You shouldn’t be here,” she warned.
 “I’m going to call the police and have you arrested.”

 I decided to leave.
-I got in my car and began to drive carefully out of her driveway.
+I got in my car and drove carefully out of her driveway.
 For an instant, it dawned on me that leaving was going to be much more difficult than getting there.
-The cars and how they were positioned, made it impossible for me to leave the same way I got there.
+The cars and how they were positioned, made it impossible for me to leave the same way I came.